tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 domain expert, so I expect modules called like say `["song", "text", "transform", "control", "bass", "pitch", "amplitude", "some-ml-model"]` instead.

+When being homogeneous, in the example above, an API is the same kind of software a "business-domain" is, or a GUI tree is.
+So there's no need to differentiate among them and say that APIs have "Controller" as a template.
+In other words, everything should be a domain, and this also applies to articles of course.

 Articles are about the same idea, sometimes we need to think a bit more to write what has to be written and that leaves cheap articles behind and creates high-quality content.